Recommender systems, representativeness, and online music: a psychosocial analysis of Italian listeners

-It is fundamental to understand that what we presented has neither the ambition nor the aim of generalising our findings to a larger or more varied group of listeners.
-Unlike quantitative approaches that aim to objectively measure user experience, ETA produces interpretive hypotheses based on symbolic patterns.
-The outcomes are not generalizable in the statistical sense but are meant to offer insight into the emotional and relational structures embedded in discourse.

-Moreover, the choice of focusing on Italian listeners also may appear as a limit towards the generalization of our findings.
-Nevertheless, the proposed research methodology can be applied to investigate other national and regional cultures, but it would require involving local experts and scholars working in the music and psychosociology fields.
+What we present hereafter has neither the ambition nor the aim of generalising our findings to a larger or more varied group of listeners.
+Unlike quantitative approaches that aim to measure user experience objectively, ETA generates interpretative hypotheses grounded in symbolic patterns.
+The outcomes are not statistically generalizable, rather, they provide insights into the emotional and relational structures embedded in discourse.
+Moreover, focusing on Italian listeners may limit the generalizability of our findings.
+Nevertheless, the methodology could be applied to other national or regional cultures, provided that local experts and scholars in music and psychosociology are involved.

+Another important consideration for the scope and transferability of our findings concerns the socio-technical characteristics of our sample.
+Indeed, we acknowledge that we did not systematically collect data on participants’ educational background, socio-economic status, or their experience and familiarity with music recommender systems and streaming platforms..
+Given that digital competence and access to technology are stratified by class and education, these factors likely shape participants’ interactions with online platforms and their subsequent reflections.

+Therefore, while our study identified several underlying structural dimensions of listener interaction among the participants, the prioritization and expression of these dimensions may differ in populations with lower or higher educational attainment, or with varying levels of exposure to recommender systems.
+Future research is needed to test the transferability of these dimensions across different socio-economic strata and levels of user experience.

-Lastly, whist the open-ended nature of the stimulus question aligns with the interpretive aims of ETA, it may have limited the emergence of specific reflections on recommender system mechanisms.
-Designing this study as an exploratory activity, our goal has been to identify potential directions in which more research should be done, also highlighting possible interventions situated in the socio-cultural interactions that people have on a daily basis in online environments.
+Lastly, although the open-ended stimulus question aligns with the interpretive aims of ETA, it may have constrained the emergence of specific reflections on recommender system mechanisms.
+As an exploratory study, our goal was to identify potential directions for future research and to highlight possible interventions grounded in the socio-cultural interactions people engage in daily within online environments.